CruGlobal/terraform-provider-semaphoreui/docs/resources/project_template.md

 page_title: "semaphoreui_project_template Resource - semaphoreui"
 subcategory: ""
 description: |-
-  Provides a SemaphoreUI ProjectTemplate resource.
+  The project template resource allows you to define a task template which tells SemaphoreUI how to run an application task.
 ---

 # semaphoreui_project_template (Resource)

-Provides a SemaphoreUI ProjectTemplate resource.
+The project template resource allows you to define a task template which tells SemaphoreUI how to run an application task.

 ## Example Usage